Reasons Why You Should Get an Epidural Shot for Your Back Pain

 When it comes to treating low back pain, there are various treatment options, including pain medication and physical therapy.
 This may include epidural shots too.
 It’s an effective option that provides you instant relief by reducing inflammation and pain.
 These shots are usually a combination of steroids and numbing medication.

 • An epidural shot is considered to be minimally invasive.
 It offers you a certain relief by numbing your spinal nerves.
 It contains corticosteroids and numbing anesthetic.
 The purpose of corticosteroids is to coat the nerve roots which are inflamed.
 Since the medication is anti-inflammatory, it reduces nerve irritation as well as swelling.
-It can provide you relief for up to several hours.
+It can provide you with relief for up to several hours.

 • Compared to pain medication, epidural shots are far more effective.
 Since Corticosteroids can start to work almost immediately, you will get an instant result.
 You can have these shots six times in a year, which is absolutely safe.
 This can help you get back to work and maintain a comfortable life.